 Professional appearance: Long hair must be pulled back and secured.
 Facial hair must be neatly groomed.
 If possible, all tattoos should be covered by clothing.
 No visible body piercing except a single piercing in each ear.
 No large earrings or loose jewelry.
 Fingernails must be trimmed.
-If nail polish is worn, it should not be a distracting color.
+If nail polish is warn, it should not be a distracting color.
 No strong perfume or other scented products.
-In compliance with OSHA regulations, closed-toed shoes are required in all clinical settings-including the CLC.
+In compliance with OSHA regulations, closed-toed shoes are required in all clinical settings-including the CLC as well as the anatomy lab.